RouleThomas/Akizu_Lab/008_ChIPseq_YAP_Conchi/001__ChIPseq_V1/labnote.md

 --> *EZH2*; THORq4, 406/216 gene gain/lost

---> Very few genes with differential EZH2 binding upon YAP1KO are bound with YAP1!!
+--> Very few genes with differential EZH2 binding upon YAP1KO are bound with YAP1 when using YAP1 in promoter or 5.